Pmelo22/Pmelo22/README.md

 # Hello!
 I'm Patrick 👋

-I am a developer with experience in web development, back-end development and databases.
-Personal passion for economics, sports and books.
+I am a developer with experience in web development, back-end development, and databases.
+I have a personal passion for economics, sports, and books.

 ---